kerstinostermann/kerstinostermann/README.md

-- 👋 Hi, I’m @kerstinostermann
+- 👋 Hi, I’m Kerstin; @kerstinostermann
-- 👀 I’m interested in computational social science, labor sociology, and neighborhoods!
+- 👀 I’m interested in computational social science (CSS), labor sociology, and neighborhoods!
 - 🌱 I’m currently learning how to find a place in Academia after my PhD
-- 💞️ I’m looking to collaborate on neighborhoods
+- 💞️ I’m looking to collaborate on how to combine CSS with neighborhoods
 - 📫 How to reach me: kerstin.ostermann@iab.de
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: found my passion for neighborhoods only because of NY cabs :D